kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - We come up with ideas from papers, books, etc. about interesting datasets and models
-- Currently this is done informally in GitHub tasks
+- Currently, this is done informally in GitHub tasks

 ## Dataset collection